-The CR Assessment is three notches above the baa2 Adjusted BCA, based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, including junior deposits and junior senior unsecured debt, amounting to about 18% of BKM's tangible banking assets.
+The CR Assessment is three notches above the baa2 Adjusted BCA, based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, including junior deposits and junior senior unsecured debt.
 BKM's CR Assessment does not benefit from any rating uplift based on government support, in line with our support assumptions on deposits.